 Have you or a loved one been arrested or charged with a white collar crime in Phoenix, Arizona?
-Don’t hesitate to contact Orent Law Offices, APC for immediate assistance with your defense.
+Don’t hesitate to contact Orent Law Offices for immediate assistance with your defense.

 Our experienced Phoenix white collar crime defense lawyers know that your future is at stake.
 That’s why we’ll do everything we can to protect it.
-Give us a quick call today to set up a free case assessment and learn more.
+Contact us today at (480) 656-7301 to set up a free case assessment and learn more.

 Using another person’s personally identifiable information without their consent in order to commit fraud is a crime in Phoenix, AZ.
 This is referred to as identity theft, and the information used may be a person’s name or social security number.